 Are they even registered and insured?

-Do they perform background checks on their personnel?
+Do they perform background checks on their staff?

 Finally, if they are the lowest price, guess who they moved before you.
 Do you really want to get bedbugs or cockroaches in your new home?